link422/F24_Team3_TennisBallCollector/Reports/Experimental Analysis.md

 https://github.com/FRC4564/Xbox.
 This allowed for each button to be tested individually and ensured that it would be useable with other Python files.
 Using the code made to work with the ROS2 package, the arrays of integers produced are recorded.
 These recordings were taken for 5 button presses of each button used in the ROS2 package.
-This will ensure that each button pressed is accounted for correctly by ROS to ensure that the system can be controlled correctly every time.
+This will ensure that each button pressed is accounted for correctly to ensure that the system can be controlled correctly every time.

 ## Detailed Procedure